 Samantha's love for cooking and baking is homegrown.
 Her mother and grandmother taught her the basics.
 But she also gets creative inspiration from her sister, a chef at a French café.
 Samantha's overall philosophy on food is simple: it should taste good, and make people happy.

 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 A filling rich with chicken, cheese and chilies surrounded by golden, crisp phyllo dough

-Melt butter in 12-inch skillet until sizzling; add red pepper, onion, garlic and chiles.
-Cook over medium-high heat, stirring occasionally, until vegetables are softened and liquid has evaporated (3-5 minutes).
-Add chicken and cumin; continue cooking until heated through (1-2 minutes).
+Melt butter in skillet until sizzling; add red pepper, onion, garlic and chiles.
+Cook over medium-high heat, stirring occasionally, 3-5 minutes or until vegetables are softened and liquid has evaporated.
+Add chicken and cumin; continue cooking 1-2 minutes or until heated through.
 Remove from heat.
 Cool 10 minutes.
 Stir in sour cream, cheese and cilantro.

-To assemble bites, place 1 sheet phyllo dough on flat surface; brush with melted butter.
+Place 1 sheet phyllo dough on flat surface; brush with melted butter.
 Top with 2 additional sheets, buttering each sheet.
 Trim stack using kitchen shears to 18x12 1/2 inches.
 Cut stack in half crosswise; cut each stack lengthwise into 2 1/2-inch strips.

 Spoon 2 teaspoons filling onto center of end of each stack of strips.
 Form triangle by folding lower right-hand corner of each strip to opposite side.
 Continue folding in triangles to end of strip.